 All public water systems are required to maintain a minimum chlorine level of 0.2 mg/L (tested at the end of each line) by state law.
 Systems that use chloramine as a disinfectant must maintain a level of 0.5 mg/L by state law.
 Our disinfectant levels are tested daily to ensure safety.

 Why does debris come out of the faucet when running hot water?

 Most likely your water heater needs to be flushed.
 CAUTION: Most manufacturers recommend hiring a professional to flush your water heater.
 If you plan to do this yourself, read the owner's manual to keep from being hurt and or damaging the water heater.

 How much does it cost to connect to the water and sanitation utilities?

 Service line extension in the St. Mary's Glacier Community is estimated at $200-$400 per linear foot.

 What are AOS fees and who has to pay them?

-AOS fees are assessed for properties that resides within one hundered feet (100 ft) of a water line within the community.
-The fees are 50% of the rates for use of servies or faciltieis of the District.
-Currently the AOS fee for St. Mary's Glacier are $570 annually.
+AOS fees are assessed for properties/lots that resides within one hundred feet (100 ft) of a water line within the community.
+By State Statute, the District is authorized to assess an Availability Fee.
+The fees are 50% of the rates for use of services or facilities of the District.
+The monies collected can only be used to pay down District debt in support of major capital improvements.
+Currently the AOS fee for St. Mary's Glacier Water & Sanitation District are $200 annually.